BBVA/kapow/docs/source/the_project/quickstart.rst

 Using Kapow!
 ------------

-  In order to get the :ref:`Scenario <quickstart_image>` example working we need to follow these steps:
+  In order to get our example :ref:`Scenario <quickstart_image>` working we need to follow the below steps.

 Install Kapow!